timescale/pgai/docs/vectorizer.md

 |-|------|---------|-|----------------------------------------------------------------------|
 |vectorizer_id| int  | -       |✔| The identifier of the vectorizer whose schedule you want to disable. |

+#### Returns

+IAIN: I don't know what this function returns.

 ## Processing configuration

-You use the processing configuration functions in pgai to specify how the vectorizer should process data when generating embeddings.
+You use the processing configuration functions in pgai to specify the way the vectorizer should process data when generating embeddings.
 These functions allow you to choose between different processing strategies, balancing factors like performance, scalability, and infrastructure requirements.